 Other older classes of drugs include sulfonylureas meglitinides.

-Self – monitoring blood glucose (SMBG) with a portable glucose meter is an important part of management for diabetic patients to prevent hypoglycemia (blood glucose level is too low).
+Self-Monitoring Blood Glucose: Self-monitoring Blood Glucose (SMBG) with a portable glucose meter is an important part of management for diabetic patients to prevent hypoglycemia (blood glucose level is too low).
 If you are on multiple insulin injections, you are advised to test your blood sugar level before meals, before and after exercise and at bedtime.
 Click here for more details on the procedures.

 Diabetic foot care